-In the United States, lawmakers and government agencies each have pursued efforts to promote and regulate the use of biodiesel blendstock.
-For example, the (United States) Energy Policy Act of 1992 ("EPAct") was amended in 1998 to allow covered fleets (e.g., federal, state, etc.) to use biodiesel to fulfill up to fifty percent (50%) of their annual alternative fuel vehicle (AFV) acquisition requirements.
+In the United States, lawmakers and government agencies each have pursued efforts to promote and regulate the use of biodiesel blend stock.
+For example, the (United States) Energy Policy Act of 1992 ("EPAct") was amended in 1998 to allow covered fleets to use biodiesel to fulfill up to fifty percent (50%) of their annual alternative fuel vehicle (AFV) acquisition requirements.
 Under EPAct's Biodiesel Use Credits provisions, covered fleets are allocated one biodiesel use credit (the equivalent of a full vehicle credit) for each 450 gallons of B100 purchased and consumed.
 Such credits are awarded only if the blended fuel contains at least twenty percent biodiesel (B20) and is used in new or existing vehicles weighing at least 8500 pounds.
 No credits are awarded for biodiesel used in a vehicle already counted as an AFV.
-The U.S. Energy Policy Act of 2005 (EPAct 2005) and the Energy Independence and Security Act of 2007 (EISA) required that EPA promulgate a renewable fuel standard (RFS) program that set specific, increasing requirements for minimum annual renewable fuel production, for each year from 2009 through 2022, and required that EPA set the minimum annual volumes thereafter.
-Notably, EISA expanded the RFS program to require minimum alternative fuel production requirements, including those for biodiesel.
-The statute set a minimum of 1 billion gallons annually beginning in 2012, but allowed EPA to increase that annual requirement (e.g., the 2021 annual volume standards set biomass-based diesel at 2.43 billion gallons).
-Several other standards that would require the increased use of renewable fuels, including biodiesel, are either in place or under review.
-In some cases, those may require biodiesel blends greater than B20.
+EPA has issued a renewable fuel standard (RFS) that includes requirements for renewable fuel production and recently proposed a second round of standards with higher annual production requirements (RFS-2).
+The (United States) Energy Independence and Security Act of 2007 establishes minimum alternative fuel production requirements, including those for biodiesel, beginning in 2009.
+The Act requires 500 million gallons per year of alternative fuel to be produced in 2009, with increases each year up to 1 billion gallons by 2012.
+Several other national standards which would require the increased use of renewable fuels, including biodiesel, are either in place or under review.
 At the same time, the U.S. Federal Trade Commission has established pump labeling requirements for all publicly available pumps dispensing biodiesel blends greater than B5.
 Pumps dispensing blends greater than B20 are required to identify the specific percentage blend being dispensed.

-In addition, industry standard-setting organizations have modified existing fuel specifications and created specifications to account for the use of biodiesel blends.
+In addition, industry standard-setting organizations have modified existing fuel specifications and created new specifications to account for the use of biodiesel blends.
 For example, diesel fuel specifications ASTM D975 and EN 590 have been modified to allow for the use of biodiesel blends up to B5 and B7 respectively.
-In addition, ASTM International has adopted ASTM D7467 as a fuel specification to cover finished fuel blends containing six (6) to twenty (20) percent by volume biodiesel meeting ASTM D6751 in combination with a middle distillate diesel fuel meeting ASTM D975.
-Biodiesel blends greater than B20 are not controlled by existing standards published by ASTM, creating significant concerns with regulatory efforts associated with the use of higher blends.
+In addition, ASTM International has adopted ASTM D7467 as a fuel specification to cover finished fuel blends containing six (6) to twenty (20) percent by volume biodiesel meeting ASTM D6751 in combination with a light-middle or middle distillate petroleum diesel fuel meeting ASTM D975.